The economy is tanking; unemployment claims have topped 30 million. So what’s happening with the housing market?

 The answer: ONLY if you’re starting on a strong financial foundation.

 First – If you don’t have an adequate emergency fund, focus first and foremost on building at least 3–6 months of rainy day reserves.
 If you think there’s a decent chance that you might get laid off or furloughed, or if you’re self-employed, extend this to 6–9 months of expenses.

 Even if you’re a relentless optimizer, DO NOT invest this money.
-Keep this in a high-yield savings account (CIT Bank* is currently paying up to 1.25% APY on savings).
+Keep this in a high-yield savings account (CIT Bank* is a favorite among our community members).
 Resist the temptation to throw it into the stock market, no matter how much you want to “buy on the dip.”

 You can buy on the dip with a different bucket of funds.
 Don’t gamble with your emergency fund.

 Second – If you’re carrying high-interest credit card debt, this is not the time to distract yourself with a home purchase.
 Crush your credit card debt first.
 Transfer your balances to a zero-interest card, and live on a strict budget that allows you to chip away at these balances before the teaser rate expires.

 Third – If you anticipate any major big-ticket expenses (for example, if your car is 25 years old and the engine is sputtering, and it’s only a matter of time before replacing it transcends from “someday” to “urgent”), set aside enough cash to cover this cost.